 With a huge ski area and a choice of terrain which includes one of the biggest vertical drops in North America – Panorama is an ideal resort for wannabe ski instructors.
 Located in the Purcell Mountains, Panorama is a ski-in ski-out resort with a village feel, but it is far from sleepy.
 Unlike any of our other resorts, Panorama boasts some incredible hot pools – some of the best hot springs in North America.

 Interns and all other mountain staff live in the nearby vibrant town of Invermere, there is a free bus service to get you to work and home each day.
 At Panorama interns will typically earn around $12 per hour and average around 20 hours of work per week – enough to cover rent, food and leaving spending money to party (or to buy those killer skis you’ve had your eye on).

-A small resort in the Cypress Hills Provincial Park near Elkwater, Alberta.
+A small resort in the Cypress Hills Provincial Park near Elkwater, Alberta, this is a local’s ski hill.
 Hidden Valley is owned and operated by the Alberta provincial government and is open 5 days a week.
-You’ll live and work with like-minded people and as the resort is closed 2 days a week, you’ll enjoy 2 days a week together – perfect to regularly explore close-by Castle Mountain to get that big mountain fix.
+You’ll live and work with like-minded people and as the resort is closed 2 days a week, you’ll enjoy 2 days a week together – perfect to regularly explore other areas in Alberta, like Castle Mountain to get that big mountain fix.

-Our Hidden Valley interns train for their CSIA level 1 at Panorama and are transferred to Hidden Valley once qualifed in mid-December.
+Hidden Valley interns train for their CSIA level 1 at Panorama or Sun Peaks and are transferred to Hidden Valley once qualifed in mid-December.